We have closed applications for our 2020-21 cohort.

 All Jewish Organizing Fellows work as paid professional organizers in Placement Organizations.
 Placements are organizations that have applied and been accepted to be a Placement through JOIN’s Placement Application Process.
 Jewish Organizing Fellowship Finalists can find Placements in the following ways:

 - Finalists who are already employed in organizing jobs and intend to stay in their current jobs as their Placement should have their employer apply to be a JOIN Placement Organization.
 Organizations must be approved by JOIN for Justice as a Placement Organization.
 Please contact Jihelah at email@example.com for support in navigating this process.

-- Finalists from the Early and Regular Application Rounds who do not yet have an organizing job may:
+- Finalists from the early application round, regular application rounds, and select Finalists who applied after March 1st who do not year have an organizing job may:

 - Apply for organizing positions and encourage those organizations to apply to be a Placement Organization